Huddelson History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Huddelson has been recorded under many different variations, including Huddleston, Hoddleston, Hodleston, Hiddleston, Hiddlestone and many more.

 Early Notables of the Huddelson family (pre 1700)

-in October 1553, April...
-Another 61 words (4 lines of text) are included under the topic Early Huddelson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Huddelson Notables in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.